moleculerjs/site/source/docs/0.14/moleculer-web.md

 You can't request the `/math.add` or `/math/add` URLs, only `POST /add`.

 ### File upload aliases
 API Gateway has implemented file uploads.
-You can upload files as a ù form data (thanks to [busboy](https://github.com/mscdex/busboy) library) or as a raw request body.
+You can upload files as a multipart form data (thanks to [busboy](https://github.com/mscdex/busboy) library) or as a raw request body.
 In both cases, the file is transferred to an action as a `Stream`.
 In multipart form data mode you can upload multiple files, as well.

 {% note warn %}
 Please note, you have to disable other body parsers in order to accept files.